Skip to main content

 Create runs

 We recommend using Long Samples mode for all workloads.
 It provides advanced features like revisions, outlines, and validation that work for both short and long content.
-Short Samples mode is available but has fewer features.
+Short Samples mode is deprecated but still available.

 Run configuration

-Model used to create document blueprint.Recommended: Claude Sonnet 4.5 Thinking
+Model used to create document blueprint.Recommended: Claude Opus or Gemini Pro.

-Turn on quality improvement cycles after generation.Default: ON (recommended)It’s recommended to always keep it ON when generating structured documents (e.g. json/csv) in multi-file / multi-folder seed dataset modes.
-On the other hand, it’s recommended to turn it OFF with structured documents in single-file mode due to higher cost and generation slowdown.When enabled:
+Turn on quality improvement cycles after generation.Default: ON (recommended)It’s recommended to keep revisions ON when generating complex unstructured documents.
+However, for structured documents (json/csv) in single-file or multi-folder seed dataset types the recommendation is to turn it OFF due to higher cost and generation slowdown.When enabled:

 • Revision model performs quality passes